 Isabelle Glacier Trail is a 10.8 mile heavily trafficked out and back trail located near Nederland, Colorado that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from June until September.
+The trail offers a number of activity options and is best used from June until September.

 Directions from Ward: Take Brainard Lake Road (CR #102) to the Long Lake Trailhead.

 Wonderful hike with great views.
 We got there at 8:30 and Long Lake parking lot was full, so we went down and parked in the small Niwot lot on the SW side of Branaird lake.
 It adds probably 1 mile on to the hike from Long Lake parking lot, but still probably knocks 3/4 mile off of the day-use lot.

 If you understandably thought it couldn't get more beautiful than what you were looking at at the bottom in front of Branaird Lake, then enjoy knowing that it does.
 The hike to Lake Isabelle is about 3.5 miles, but pretty easy.
 That would be a great hike in itself and Lake Isabelle is gorgeous.

 From there you can make a decision because the last 1.5 miles up to the glacier is by far the hardest part of the hike.
 It has just as much elevation gain as the first 3.5 miles, and it gets rocky.
 It can be hard to follow the trail, especially with the snow in October.
 It essentially doubled the time of our hike.
 The views are great though, so if you have the time and the energy, definitely continue.

 Hands down my favorite hike to date, the views were breathtaking, the lakes were gorgeous and the last bit was quite fun , the trail disappeared over a few boulder fileds but was never hard to find again.
 The glacier was very referring to reach.
 I would suggest getting there early to get decent parking and to beat any afternoon storms.